Tischler graphs of critically fixed rational maps and their applications: Combinatorial classification of critically fixed rational maps

 As follows from the construction, the map $\widetilde{f}_\sG$ is not uniquely defined.
-However, it is uniquely determined up to certain natural equivalence relation.
-We say that two postcritically-finite branched covering maps $f,g:\Sp\to\Sp$ on a topological $2$-sphere $\Sp$ are \emph{combinatorially} (or \emph{Thurston}) \emph{equivalent} if they commute up to an isotopy relative to the postcritical set\footnote{A celebrated theorem due to William Thurston characterizes those postcritically-finite branched covering maps on $\Sp$ that are combinatorially equivalent to a rational map on $\CDach$ \cite{DH_Th_char}.}.
-That is, there exist homeomorphisms $h_0, h_1: \Sp\to\Sp$ that are isotopic relative to $P_f$ and satisfy $h_0\circ f = g\circ h_1$.
+However, it is uniquely determined up to the following natural equivalence relation.

+We say that two postcritically-finite branched covering maps $f,g\colon \Sp\to\Sp$ on a topological $2$-sphere $\Sp$ are \emph{combinatorially equivalent} if they commute up to an isotopy relative to the postcritical set; that is, there exist orientation-preserving homeomorphisms $h_0, h_1\colon \Sp\to\Sp$ that are isotopic relative to $P_f$ and satisfy $h_0\circ f = g\circ h_1$.
+A celebrated theorem due to William Thurston characterizes those postcritically-finite branched covering maps on $\Sp$ (with hyperbolic orbifolds) that are combinatorially equivalent to a rational map on $\CDach$ \cite{DH_Th_char}.
+Moreover, it says that if two postcritically-finite rational maps with hyperbolic orbifolds are combinatorially equivalent then they are conformally conjugate.

 It follows from \cite[Proposition 2]{PT} that the combinatorial equivalence class of $\widetilde{f}_\sG$ depends only on the isomorphism class of $\sG$.
-In the case when $\sG$ is connected, \cite[Corollary 3]{PT} implies that $\widetilde{f}_\sG$ is combinatorially equivalent to a rational map $f_\sG:\CDach\to\CDach$, which is uniquely defined up to conformal conjugacy.
-In fact, the converse is also true: if $\widetilde{f}_\sG$ is combinatorially equivalent to a rational map, then $\sG$ is connected.
+Since $\sG$ is connected, \cite[Corollary 3]{PT} implies that $\widetilde{f}_\sG$ is combinatorially equivalent to a critically fixed rational map $f_\sG\colon\CDach\to\CDach$ with $\deg(f_\sG)=n+1$.
+By the rigidity portion of Thurston's theorem, the map $f_\sG$ is uniquely defined up to conformal conjugacy.

-The preceding discussion allows to define a map $\Phi:\operatorname{ConPlanGr}\to \operatorname{CrFixRat}$ using the ``blowing up'' construction: $\Phi$ sends the isomorphism class of a planar embedded connected graph $\sG$ to the conformal conjugacy class of the rational map $f_\sG$.
+Thus we obtain a map $\Phi\colon \operatorname{ConPlanGr}_n\to \operatorname{CritFixRat}_{n+1}$ induced by the blow-up construction: $\Phi$ sends the isomorphism class of the connected planar embedded graph $\sG$ to the conformal conjugacy class of the rational map $f_\sG$.
 The injectivity of the map $\Phi$ follows from \cite[Theorem 1.3]{Pilgrim_crit_fixed}.
-Thus, to prove Theorem \ref{thm:classif_cr_fixed}, we are only left to show that $\Phi$ is surjective.
-We do this in the remainder of the section.
+To prove Theorem \ref{thm:classif_cr_fixed} it remains to show that $\Phi$ is surjective.
+We do this in the remainder of this section.